 The Pitfalls of Separating Youth in Prison: A Critique of Age-Segregated Incarceration

-Laura Abrams and Alexandra Cox (eds.), The Palgrave Handbook on Youth Imprisonment (Palgrave Macmillan, 2020 Forthcoming)
+Alexandra Cox and Laura S. Abrams (eds.), The Palgrave International Handbook of Youth Imprisonment (Palgrave Macmillan, 2021, Forthcoming)

-Keywords: youth justice, juvenile justice, criminal justice, prisons, children, childhood, children's rights, essentialism, abolition, separation, segregation
+Keywords: youth justice, juvenile justice, criminal justice, prisons, incarceration, imprisonment, children, childhood, children's rights, essentialism, abolition, separation, segregation

 Suggested Citation: Suggested Citation